 - Next add half of the powdered sugar.
 Beat the buttercream mixture until it is fully combined and has began to thicken.
 Then add the rest of the powdered sugar.
 Beat again until your buttercream is nice and thick.

 - Spread half of the buttercream in between the cake halves and spread the other half on top.
-Add walnut pieces to the top of the cake.
+Also add walnut pieces to the top of the cake.
 Enjoy!

 Notes